Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

 -   #### Imagery
      - The Imagery comes from a variatey of places such as Freepik and Pixabay I thought would be best for the site.

-### Features I aimed to achieve with this project:

- - I aimed to achive a nice easy to navigate site with minimal effort
- - I amed to bring people in who are intrested in art but dont have the time to do it
- - I aimed to make an easy to use graphic for a user to purchase art work they like.

 # Structure